elm/elm-lang.org/src/guide/chapters/model-the-problem.md

   book.pages > 400
 ```

-In the `longestName` example, we are requiring that our input is a list of strings.
+In the `averageNameLength` example, we are requiring that our input is a list of strings.
 If someone tries to pass in a list of integers or books, the `String.length` function would break, so this contract rules that out.
-We also say the `longestName` function is defenitely going to return a `Float` so if we use its result somewhere else, we have a 100% guarantee that its a floating point number.
+We also say the `averageNameLength` function is definitely going to return a `Float` so if we use its result somewhere else, we have a 100% guarantee that its a floating point number.

 The `isLong` example is doing exactly the same thing.
 It requires a record with a field name `pages` that holds integers.
 Any record will do, with however many other fields you want, but we definitely need the `pages` field!

-So in both cases we are writing contracts that say &ldquo;I require input with this shape, and I will give you output with that shape.&rdquo; This is the essense of ruling out runtime errors in Elm.
+So in both cases we are writing contracts that say &ldquo;I require input with this shape, and I will give you output with that shape.&rdquo; This is the essence of ruling out runtime errors in Elm.
 We always know what kind of values a function needs and what kind it produces, so we can just check that we always follow these rules.

 > **Note:** All of these types can be inferred, so you can leave off the type annotations and Elm can still check that data is flowing around in a way that works.
 This means you can just *not* write these contracts and still get all the benefits!